Professional Information

 where rad(n) is the product of all primes dividing n for n a positive integer.

-The good abc triples database access page currently contains all good abc triples whose c value is less than or equal to 5 x 107.
-The data currently in the database was generated using python script files run in the computer algebra system SAGE.
-Generating this data with the current python file takes about a week on an Opteron PC with 8G of memory running SAGE on Linux.
+The good abc triples database access page currently contains all good abc triples whose c value is less than or equal to 108.
+The data was generated using python/SAGE scripts.
+The most recent script is this python/SAGE script which takes between one and two weeks to generate the data on an Opteron PC with 8G of memory.

 Research Notes